A round cycling trip through best Slovene scenery

 • backup service (hotline) during the trip

-• bike rental 90 EUR classic touring / trekking bikes are equipped with 21 gears.
-One back, side pannier per bike.
-One cycling odometer, one lock, one spare inner tube, one set of Allen keys and a basic puncture repair kit per couple / pair of bikes.
-Every additional day: 18 EUR per bike.
-Additional odometer 20 EUR, payable on the spot.
-Bike rental period starts at 9:00 day 2 of the tour and ends at 18:00 on day 7
+• bike rental 90 EUR classic touring bikes are equipped with 24 gears, one pannier per bike, one lock, one repair set per couple /pair of bikes - one long lock, one spare inner tube, one set of Allen keys, tire levers and a basic puncture patch set.
+Every additional rental day: 25 EUR per bike.
+Bike rental period starts at 9:00 on day 2 of the tour and ends at 18:00 on day 7.

 • helmet rental 12 EUR per tour

-• “Help out lift” to top of the pass on day 3: 30 EUR per person
+• additional transfer to top of the pass on day 3 - 30 EUR per person

-• printed information package in English including route notes and corresponding maps delivered upon arrival 30 EUR
+• printed information package including route notes and corresponding maps delivered upon arrival - 30 EUR per set

 • 3* Hotel in Kranjska Gora 85 EUR per person per night in a standard double room, B&B. Single room 155 EUR